screeneroner/ScreenShooter/README.md

 Application **does not require any special installation** and may be run directly from any location.
 It's holding its configuration parameters in the system registry in the key **HKEY_CURRENT_USER\Software\ScreenShooter**

+# Tips and Tricks

+## Handy Hotkeys

+It's absolutely up to you which keys to use to take and manage screenshots.
+I personally prefer those located on the right side of the keyboard's **Numpad**, where they can be pressed even without moving your hand, which may be very critical to capture fast-changing content on the screen.

+- Numpad **Plus**: Take a screenshot (aka **ADD** a new shot).
+- Numpad **Minus**: Remove the last taken shot (aka **SUBTRACT** it from the collection).
+This may be needed if, on preview, you see that something looks bad or you were late to capture what you wanted.
+- Numpad **Star**: Replace the last shot (aka **MULTIPLY** it).
+A quick way to delete the previous improper shot and immediately replace it with a new one.
+- Numpad **Enter**: Add a **comment** to the last shot's file name.
+Gives you the ability to add some short text that will help you identify exactly this shot in the list of faceless numbers.
+By the way, such a comment can be added during the shot preview - just be in time to press the Ctrl key while it's showing to prevent the preview from auto-closing.

+## Folders Naming

+To make some order in the **screenshot collection**, it may be beneficial to organize shots into **separate folders dedicated to specific event** you've attended.
+In this case, **folder names starting with the event date** may help you quickly find them in a long list.
+If, during the selection of the **'Set Saving Folder'** menu item, the **Ctrl** key is pressed, the last used folder will be replaced with the **actual date in the format yyyy-mm-dd**.
+If you have **several events in one day**, you may additionally add a **timestamp** to the date.
+To do this, in addition to pressed **Ctrl** just press the **Shift** key, and the format will change to **yyyy-mm-dd_hh.mm**.
+Add after the substituted datetimestamp description of the event and you'll never missed it.